-Requests which come in via doSomething will be sent to the client actor along with the reference which was looked up earlier.
-Observe how the actor system name using in actorFor matches the remote system's name, as do IP and port number.
+Requests which come in via doSomething will be sent to the client actor, which will use the actor reference that was identified earlier.
+Observe how the actor system name using in actorSelection matches the remote system's name, as do IP and port number.
 Top-level actors are always created below the "/user" guardian, which supervises them.